top of page

 State Portrait of Stalin by Isaak Brodsky - 1933

-Ostensibly, Life and Fate is an epic tale of the Red Army’s heroic victory at Stalingrad, but mostly from the perspective of average people.
-The combat scenes depicted ring true because of Grossman’s firsthand experiences working as a frontline correspondent for the entire war, from the disastrous retreats of 1941 all the way to the victorious storming of Berlin in 1945.
+Ostensibly, Life and Fate is an epic tale of the Red Army's heroic victory at Stalingrad, but mainly from the perspective of ordinary people.
+The combat scenes ring true because of Grossman's firsthand experiences working as a frontline correspondent for the entire war, from the disastrous retreats of 1941 to the victorious storming of Berlin in 1945.
 Grossman witnessed it all.

 While everyone could agree that the Nazis committed horrendous crimes against humanity, Grossman saw that the Soviet Union under Stalin hadn't done much better in the human rights department, and arguably even worse.